Devaharsha28/feedx-website/technical_team.md

 # AS A TECHINICAL MEMBER:
-This is the FEEDX Polytechnic Community Website.
+This is the FEEDX Community Website.
 Features of this website:
 * 1.Updates
 * 2.Projects and Initiatives by Feedx team